DDC Clinic Staff

 In his physician role, Dr. Cruz provides personalized, comprehensive care to our adolescent and adult patients, ensuring a seamless transition of care as they grow older and their needs change over time.

-“What attracted me to DDC Clinic is the direct impact the clinic has on individuals and the community” says Dr. Cruz “As a physician-scientist here at the clinic, I’m able to apply the tools of my training to real-world problems, help families finds answers to the rare conditions affecting their children and use the knowledge we gain to further patient care.”
+“What attracted me to DDC Clinic is the direct impact the clinic has on individuals and the community” says Dr. Cruz “As a physician-scientist here at the clinic, I’m able to apply the tools of my training to real-world problems, help families find answers to the rare conditions affecting their children and use the knowledge we gain to further patient care.”

 Dr. Cruz and his wife have three children.
 In his spare time, he enjoys fly fishing and astronomy.
 Read more about Dr. Cruz.